-Does anything in the Record of Decision lead to construction?
+Does the Record of Decision lead to construction?

 The Northeast Corridor (NEC) is the 457-mile rail transportation spine that runs from Washington, D.C., to Boston, carrying more than 2,200 intercity, commuter, and freight trains per day.
 Most of the rail line is owned by Amtrak, with New York, Connecticut, and Massachusetts also owning portions of the line.
 The NEC carries over 750,000 riders per day on trains operated by Amtrak and eight commuter rail authorities.

 NEC FUTURE is a comprehensive planning effort to consider the future role of passenger rail service on the NEC in the context of current and future transportation demands.
 Initiated by the FRA in February 2012, NEC FUTURE establishes a framework for future investment in the corridor through 2040 and beyond.
 NEC FUTURE includes the development of a Tier 1 Environmental Impact Statement in compliance with the National Environmental Policy Act and a Service Development Plan (SDP), which the FRA will prepare with the NEC Commission after the Record of Decision (ROD) to serve as a roadmap for implementation of the Selected Alternative.